Whip pan

 A whip pan is a type of pan shot in which the camera pans so quickly that the picture blurs into indistinct streaks.
 It is commonly used as a transition between shots, and can indicate the passage of time or a frenetic pace of action.
 Much like the natural wipe, the whip pan, also known as the flash pan, offers a very convenient and visually interesting motivation to transition from one shot to another.

-This technique is used liberally by directors Anatole Litvak, Sam Raimi, Damien Chazelle, Wes Anderson and Edgar Wright.
-It is also frequently seen in the 1970s martial arts movies.
+This technique is used liberally by directors Anatole Litvak, Sam Raimi, Damien Chazelle, James Wan, Wes Anderson and Edgar Wright.
+It is also frequently seen in 1970s martial arts movies.
 In Victor Lewis-Smith's satirical series TV Offal it was used frequently either as a means of transitioning between wildly different subjects, or as punctuation to a particularly scathing joke at someone's expense.